crypto101/book/stream-ciphers.rst

 is produced with exactly the same number of operations, regardless of what the key is.

-Both stream ciphers are based on an ARX design.
+Both :term:`stream cipher`\s are based on an ARX design.
 One benefit of ARX ciphers is that they are intrinsically constant time.
 There are no secret memory access patterns that might leak information, as with AES.
 These ciphers also perform well on modern CPU architectures without